Douglas Macgregor: 2022 Russian invasion of Ukraine

 Russian state television channels RT and VGTRK broadcast excerpts of Macgregor's second Carlson appearance, which included a characterization of Ukrainian president Volodymyr Zelenskyy as a "puppet," that Russian forces had been "too gentle" in the early days of the invasion and that Russian president Vladimir Putin was being "demonized" by the United States and NATO.
 His opinions on Russia and Ukraine have caused controversy, with some including Liz Cheney describing Macgregor as being a member of the "Putin wing of the GOP."

 In a fourth appearance in early March, Macgregor said a ceasefire was close as Ukrainian forces had been "grounded to bits.
 There's no question about that despite what we report on our mainstream media".
 He also defended Russia's invasion in an interview on The Grayzone, saying Putin had taken great care with civilians and this was delaying his victory.

 In July 2022, on Real America's Voice he told Charlie Kirk that: "The war, with the exception of Kharkiv and Odesa, as far as the Russians are concerned is largely over.
 There is no intention to do anything else because the Russians don't have a very large army. ...
 This nonsense that Putin wants to conquer all of Ukraine was never true.
 All he ever did in the Minsk agreement was ask that Russian speakers, Russian citizens inside Ukraine be treated equally before the law.
 That they not be penalized for being Russians."

 In September 2022, he again predicted on Carlson's show that "this war may be over soon" and later in the month "the Ukrainian army is bled white, tens of thousands of Ukrainian troops have been killed or wounded, Ukraine is really on the ropes".
 Liz Cheney tweeted in response: "Rupert and Lachlan Murdoch – Why do you continually put Douglas MacGregor on @FoxNews to spread Putin's propaganda and lies?
 This is absolutely not in America's interest."

 "Cosmopolitans" trope

-In an October 2021 speech to the Serbian American Voters Alliance, Macgregor blamed America's problems on what "the Russians used to call certain individuals many, many years ago, rootless cosmopolitans" (Russian: Безродные Космополиты) Commentators noted that "rootless cosmopolitans" was a Soviet antisemitic trope.
+In an October 2021 speech to the Serbian American Voters Alliance, Macgregor blamed America's problems on what "the Russians used to call certain individuals many, many years ago, rootless cosmopolitans".
+Commentators noted that "rootless cosmopolitans" (Russian: Безродные Космополиты) was a Soviet antisemitic trope.

+Iran

+Macgregor warned that the United States entered the 2026 Iran war without a clear strategy and was underestimating Iran's resilience and military capacity, particularly its ability to sustain long-term resistance.
+He also rejected the idea of regime change as unrealistic, stating that military pressure or leadership strikes would likely strengthen Iranian unity rather than collapse the state.
+He suggested the war would likely be long, costly, and damaging to U.S. global standing, with logistical strain and regional escalation risks outweighing any potential gains.
+He further dismissed proposals for Pakistan to act as a mediator in the conflict as ineffective, arguing instead that India would be a more credible and capable intermediary given its geopolitical position and relations with both sides.